 The reality could not be more different.
 You keep forgetting those words and phrases you were learning for weeks the same way you forgot those theorems after a math exam.
 While I’ve read many successful stories of learning a language with the app, I argue that you need to spend way way way (way!) more time with Duolingo (same for Quizlet, Lingvist and others) to learn the same level of language than that with a good book or a teacher.

-Yes, those apps in one way or another are built upon the spaced repetition technique, but it doesn’t play nicely with random words and sentences that they throw at you.
+Yes, some of them are built upon a scientifically proven spaced repetition technique, but it doesn’t play nicely with random words and sentences that they throw at you.

 Look, an author from the Atlantic had spent 70+ hours in Duolingo learning Italian, yet he could not produce any meaningful sentences.
 As the creator of Duolingo commented: “We prefer to be more on the addictive side than the fast-learning side.
 If someone drops out, their rate of learning is zero.”

 These apps work so hard to make them as addictive as possible and hit the usage numbers, such that the learning process suffers.
 The faster you learn – the sooner you stop using the apps, which is their core business!
 Until those apps prioritize their learning process over addiction, you’re better off with a good book or a teacher.
 I mean, all they needed to do was to simply make a digital copy of a good teaching book, with built-in audio exercises and written exercise checking.

 Now that you’ve uninstalled Duolingo, here are a few resources I can recommend that do have a reasonable narrative and a learning program.

 - https://learngerman.dw.com/en/overview – levels A1 to B1, following the story of Nico (Nico's Weg), a Spanish guy who run away to Germany from his parents, and met his love there, who is another immigrant (nice plot!).
 Completely free as Deutche Welle is funded by the German Government.